JacksonAllan/CC/articles/Better_C_Generics_Part_1_The_Extendible_Generic.md

 void print_string( char *val )  { printf( "%s", val ); }
 ```

-The type of the (unevaluated) *controlling expression* determines which expression from the *association list* is selected and included at compile-time.
+The type of the (unevaluated) *controlling expression* determines which expression from the *association list* is selected and included at compile time.
 In most cases, `_Generic` lives inside a macro and acts as a primitive means of function overloading.

 However, several aspects of `_Generic` severely limit its usefulness.